medic/cht-docs/content/en/apps/examples/direct-to-patient.md

 {{% pageinfo %}}

-This documentation provides a guide for designing and deploying direct-to-patient messaging workflows to support patient care using CHT.
-It can serve as a great way to learn how to integrate CHT’s with technologies like [RapidPro](https://docs.communityhealthtoolkit.org/apps/features/integrations/rapidpro/) and SMS aggregators  to build direct-to-patient workflows.
+This documentation provides a guide for designing and deploying direct-to-patient messaging workflows to support patient care using the community health Toolkit (CHT).
+Direct-to-patient messaging documentation like that used for the two-way texting (2wT) between patients and their clinicians or health care providers, can serve as a great way for digital health implementers to learn how CHT can be integrated with technologies like [RapidPro](https://docs.communityhealthtoolkit.org/apps/features/integrations/rapidpro/) and SMS aggregators  to build direct-to-patient workflows.

 {{% /pageinfo %}}